-Click below for paperback.
+Click below for paperback and kindle.

 “Joan of Arc,” I thought to myself.
 The name was familiar, for sure.
 Yet, I really could not recall much that I had learned about her.
 I remembered something about burning at the stake.
 Yes.
 Did she not burn at the stake?
 The rest was a blank sheet.
 I would not have done well on a French history exam, even after my six weeks in Brittany.